Sovos Docs

 • With configured endpoint: Use the ERP System ID value configured on the endpoint

-• Without a configured endpoint: Use the ERP System ID value from the document's SBDH (Standard Business Document Header).
+• Without a configured endpoint: Use the ERP System ID value from the document's SBDH.

-processTypestringNoCan be set to 0 to include only notifications related to outbound documents.
+processTypestringNoUse "0" to only include notifications related to outbound documents.

 Request sample